2015 Sousse attacks: Reactions

 Tunisian president Beji Caid Essebsi called for a global strategy against terrorism and visited Sousse with Prime Minister Habib Essid, who promised to close 80 mosques within the week.
 The government also planned to crack down on financing for certain associations as a countermeasure against another attack.
 Essid announced new anti-terrorism measures, including the deployment of reserve troops to reinforce security at "sensitive sites ... and places that could be targets of terrorist attacks."
 The "exceptional plan to better secure tourist and archaeological sites" will include "deploying armed tourist security officers all along the coast and inside hotels from 1 July," and that:

 The country is under threat; the government is under threat.
 Without the cooperation of everyone and a show of unity, we cannot win this war.
 We have won some battles and lost others, but our objective is to win the war...
 Some mosques continue to spread their propaganda and their venom to promote terrorism.
 No mosque that does not conform to the law will be tolerated.

 Beji Caid Essebsi also denounced the "cowardly" attacks, promising "painful but necessary" measures to fight extremism in the country.
 He called for a firm response: "No country is safe from terrorism, and we need a global strategy of all democratic countries."

 On 4 July, Essebsi removed from his post the provincial Governor of Sousse and at least five senior police officers.
 Among the policemen dismissed were three from Sousse, one from Gaafour (the home city of Rezgui) and one from Kairouan, where Rezgui was studying.

 On 22 July, Tunisian MPs began a three-day debate on new counter-terrorism legislation.
 The legislation would allow the courts to impose death sentences to those convicted of terrorism-related offences.
 The legislation would also make public support of terrorism a jailable offence.
 If passed, the bill would allow law enforcement and security services to tap phone calls of individuals suspected of terrorism.

-On 8 July, the British Foreign & Commonwealth Office changed the advised status of Tunisia to "Advise against all but essential travel", resulting from 9 July in the planned return home of the estimated 3,000 British nationals in Tunisia at that time.
-ABTA and travel organisations First Choice, TUI and Thomson have stated that they plan to send no further British tourists to Tunisia until after 31 October 2015.
+On 8 July, the British Foreign and Commonwealth Office changed the advised status of Tunisia to "Advise against all but essential travel", resulting, from 9 July, in the planned return home of the estimated 3,000 British nationals in Tunisia at that time.
+ABTA and travel organisations First Choice, TUI and Thomson have stated that they planned to send no further British tourists to Tunisia until after 31 October 2015.